italia/publiccode-crawler/README.md

 ### Other commands

-* `bin/crawler delete [URL]` deletes software from Elasticsearch using its code hosting URL specified in `publiccode.url`

 * `bin/crawler download-publishers` downloads organizations and repositories from the [onboarding portal repository](https://github.com/italia/developers-italia-onboarding) and saves them to a publishers YAML file.